Taiji-pipeline/documentation/options.rst

 The template for specifying the amount of memory in the job submission script.
 This is system/environment dependent.
-For example, if your system uses `-l mem=XXG` to allocate memory resource, you should put `-l mem=%dG` here.
+For example, if your system uses ``-l mem=XXG`` to allocate memory resource, you should put ``-l mem=%dG`` here.
-The `%d` will be replaced by the actual numbers when submitting the jobs.
+The ``%d`` will be replaced by the actual numbers when submitting the jobs.
-The memory for individual steps can be modified in the `Resource` section below.
+The memory for individual steps can be modified in the :ref:`job-resource` section below.

 ::